-The Better Care Playbook recently spoke with David Labby, MD, PhD, former chief medical officer for Health Share of Oregon, long-time innovator of care improvements for vulnerable populations, and member of the Playbook Advisory Group, who shared his perspectives on the implications of the Camden Coalition’s RCT results.
+The Better Care Playbook recently spoke with David Labby, MD, PhD, health strategy advisor for Health Share of Oregon, long-time innovator of care improvements for vulnerable populations, and member of the Playbook Advisory Group, who shared his perspectives on the implications of the Camden Coalition’s RCT results.

 Q: What are your biggest takeaways from the Camden Coalition RCT study?

 A: Complex care is a field in transition.
 Many of us began with the simple notion that if we engaged with individuals with complex needs in an intensely patient-centered way, we could understand what they really need and refer them to appropriate services, which would help stabilize them.
 After our care management intervention, they would graduate with improved outcomes.
 This was, in effect, a “diagnose and treat” medical model; one might even say an acute care model based on “fixing the problem.”

 The Camden study was done testing a short-term intervention for complex patients in a very low-income community based on that early “fixing the problem” model, which I suspect many in the field have for some time recognized as having limited impact.

 We have subsequently learned two very fundamental things: